octocat/Spoon-Knife/_possible-license-concerns.md

 * In case of 'missing license', consider the "No License", "no permission" and "all rights are reserved" possibilities.
 * In some cases default rights, terms of service, fair use, public domain use or other conditions might apply,
   * but I can't give you here any legal advice whatsoever on when and how these things might or might not apply to your specific case.
-* If you are in a serious doubt, you might consider seeking for a professional help from a lawyer or organization specialized in Intellectual Property Law
 * For projects and repositories hosted on GitHub, it can be helpful to visit the [GitHub Terms of Service](https://docs.github.com/en/free-pro-team@latest/github/site-policy/github-terms-of-service)
 * For other 'related files and data' you can try to search for terms or conditions of the service provider or entity